willthames/octopress/source/_posts/2015-04-23-race-report-numinbah-2-pollys-50km.markdown

 The second section was a little trickier to navigate as I had noone to follow.
-I'd heard the race briefing which helped a little, and so when I saw the green markers for the Gold Coast Hinterland Great Walk that helped a little.
+I'd heard the race briefing which helped a little, and so when I saw the green markers for the Gold Coast Hinterland Great Walk that reassured me that I was on course.
 After that I headed in a straight line.
 I wasn't 100% sure of myself at the first water crossing, but the person behind me assured me I was going the right way and that it was difficult to go wrong.
 And he was right.
 I kept running.